Last Updated on July 5, 2023 by Michael

-So you are supposed to return your rental car by 9 a.m. the next day and you’re running a little late.
+So your rental car is due back by 9 a.m. the following day and you’re running a little late.

 The good news is: You may be in luck.
 Rental car companies understand that there’s sometimes a delay in getting vehicles returned and consequently, they almost all offer a half-hour grace period for the time and mileage charges on daily rentals.
 So don’t cut it too close.